julcaguiat/j-cag.github.io/topic-pages/5Wazuh_page.md

 >
 > sudo systemctl status wazuh-dashboard

-- Output should look like the image below:
+- Output should say ** active ** on all the services above:

 ![](../images/5wazuh2-images/2.png)

+\---
-## 🌐 Step 4: Configure opensearch_dashboards.yml and opensearch.yml files
+### 🌐 Step 2: Configure opensearch_dashboards.yml and opensearch.yml files

-**(To enable browser access to dashboard)**
+- To enable browser access to dashboard, we need to modify configuration in the .yml files

-1. Get your Ubuntu-Wazuh-Server IP address.
+1\.
+Get your Ubuntu-Wazuh-Server IP address.

 > Type: **ip a**
 >
-> Search for: **inet** (this is the server's ip address)
+> Search for: **inet** (this is the server's ip address, write it down!
+You will need this for the configuration)

-2. Navigate to the opensearch_dashboards.yml file

-    - File Location: /etc/wazuh-dashboard/opensearch_dashboards.yml
+2\.
+Navigate to the opensearch_dashboards.yml file.
+File Location: /etc/wazuh-dashboard/opensearch_dashboards.yml

-    - To navigate to the target file:
+- To navigate to the target file run the commands below:

 > **sudo su**
 >